OpenWIS/openwis-tutorials/OWT-6/README.md

 > #### Endpoint Call Definition
 >The service/service.ts is where all the interaction with the backend is tacking place.

-##Here we simply assign the relative URL of the REST service endpoint to a variable.
-Since the webapp is deployed on the Karaf-embedded Jetty, the complete URL should be something like `http://localhost:8181/cxf/api/echo/`.
+>Here we simply assign the relative URL of the REST service endpoint to a variable.
+Since the webapp is deployed on the
+>Karaf-embedded Jetty, the complete URL should be something like `http://localhost:8181/cxf/api/echo/`.

 ```ts
   private headers = new Headers({'Content-Type': 'application/json'});
   private url = '/cxf/api/echo/';  // URL to web api
 ```

-> #### Calling the REST endpoint
+> #### Calling The REST Endpoint
 > The following snippet shows the actual way the Angular service calls the backend REST service.
 > This function is responsible for sending the message to the REST service, and then handling the response.
 > The `url` is the relative (or may be absolute) URL of the REST endpoint.
 > The `post` is the HTTP method used for the request.